fayomihorace/learning-notes/React-hooks.md

 ```

 ##### Effects with cleanup
-**Some action need to be clean up otherwise that will introduce memory leaks**.
+**Some side effects need to be clean up otherwise that will introduce memory leaks**.

 Effects may also optionally specify how to “clean up” after them by returning a function.
 Exemples:
 - the effect is to subscribe to an API, and the cleaning is to unsubscribe.